Venustiano Carranza Mexico City, Mexico Travel Guide

 Quesadillas: Folded tortillas with cheese and various fillings (mushrooms, huitlacoche, squash blossoms).
 Sopes: Thick corn tortillas with pinched edges, topped with beans, cheese, and salsa.

-Popular in local eateries and vendor booths.
+Popular in local eateries and market stalls.

 Many local eateries feature these traditional dishes.